Skip to content

 )

-// Create the memory service.
+// Step 1: Create memory service

 memoryService := memoryinmemory.NewMemoryService()